tfgg/yournextmep/_candidates/eu2014/libdem/jacqueline-bell.md

 person: jacqueline-bell
 region: yorkshire-and-the-humber
 party: libdem
-title: Yorkshire and the Humber - Liberal Democrats - Jacqueline Bell
+title: Jacqueline Bell is running for MEP in Yorkshire and the Humber for the Liberal Democrats
 incumbent: false
 ---